elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-the-dissociation-of-carbonic-acid-influence-blood-ph.md

 url: /learn/chemistry/questions/how-does-the-dissociation-of-carbonic-acid-influence-blood-ph
 score: -1.0
 related_article1:
-    id: 167125
+    id: 167115
-    title: Explain how hyperventilation can lead to alkalosis and a shift in pH balance.
+    title: >-
+        How does the dissociation of substances occur during the dissolution process in water?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-how-hyperventilation-can-lead-to-alkalosis-and-a-shift-in-ph-balance
+    url: /learn/chemistry/questions/how-does-the-dissociation-of-substances-occur-during-the-dissolution-process-in-water
 related_article2:
-    id: 167128
+    id: 167124
-    title: How does a change in pH influence the concentration of hydroxide ions in a solution?
+    title: >-
+        What is the mechanism of hyperventilation and how does it affect blood chemistry?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-a-change-in-ph-influence-the-concentration-of-hydroxide-ions-in-a-solution
+    url: /learn/chemistry/questions/what-is-the-mechanism-of-hyperventilation-and-how-does-it-affect-blood-chemistry
 related_article3:
-    id: 167121
+    id: 167124
-    title: Compare the pH levels of human blood and soda in terms of proton concentration.
+    title: >-
+        What is the mechanism of hyperventilation and how does it affect blood chemistry?
     subject: Chemistry
-    url: /learn/chemistry/questions/compare-the-ph-levels-of-human-blood-and-soda-in-terms-of-proton-concentration
+    url: /learn/chemistry/questions/what-is-the-mechanism-of-hyperventilation-and-how-does-it-affect-blood-chemistry
 related_article4:
-    id: 167119
+    id: 167125
-    title: What are the differences between hydrophobic and hydrophilic substances in terms of their interaction with water?
+    title: >-
+        Explain how hyperventilation can lead to alkalosis and a shift in pH balance.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-differences-between-hydrophobic-and-hydrophilic-substances-in-terms-of-their-interaction-with-water
+    url: /learn/chemistry/questions/explain-how-hyperventilation-can-lead-to-alkalosis-and-a-shift-in-ph-balance
 related_article5:
-    id: 167125
+    id: 167124
-    title: Explain how hyperventilation can lead to alkalosis and a shift in pH balance.
+    title: >-
+        What is the mechanism of hyperventilation and how does it affect blood chemistry?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-how-hyperventilation-can-lead-to-alkalosis-and-a-shift-in-ph-balance
+    url: /learn/chemistry/questions/what-is-the-mechanism-of-hyperventilation-and-how-does-it-affect-blood-chemistry
 ---

 &nbsp;